Withholding Tax in Saudi Arabia: Rate, Process, Scope and Penalties

 5. File the Withholding Tax Return: Submit a monthly return to ZATCA detailing the non-resident beneficiary, payment type, amount, and tax withheld.
 An annual return is also required within 120 days of the fiscal year-end (60 days for partnerships).

-Purpose of withholding tax in KSA
+Purpose of Withholding Tax in KSA

 • Secures tax revenue: By collecting taxes upfront, KSA minimises the risk of non-payment by non-residents.